mudit870/Countries/README.md

 ●  Clone our repository by running the command git clone https://github.com/mudit870/Countries.git

-●  Change directory to Countries by running cd Countries

 ●  And then run following two commands

     ●  npm install